firebed/aade-mydata/README.md

         // own and an invoice reference from myDATA, and you will have to relate these together.
         // Each responseType has an index value which corresponds to the index of the invoice in
         // the $invoicesDoc object, you can use this index value to find the invoice it is referred to.
-        // Afterwards, get the invoice's uid and mark values from the responseType,
+        // Retrieve the invoice's uid, mark, qr and other values from the responseType,
-        // relate them with your local invoice and save them in your database.
+        // then establish the correlation with your local invoice and persist these details in your database.
         $index = $responseType->getIndex();
         $uid = $responseType->getInvoiceUid();
         $mark = $responseType->getInvoiceMark();
         $cancelledByMark = $responseType->getCancellationMark();
+        $qrUrl = $responseType->getQrUrl();

-        dd(compact('index', 'uid', 'mark', 'cancelledByMark'));
+        dd(compact('index', 'uid', 'mark', 'cancelledByMark', 'qrUrl'));
     } else {
         // There were some errors for this specific invoice.
 See errors for details. foreach ($responseType->getErrors() as $error) {